Cozy Peach Kitchen

 Red beans, rice, and green beans in a gray bowl.

-I'm sharing this recipe to show you that simple bean bowls can be flavorful and satisfying.
-This recipe features red beans stewed in savory, rich seasonings similar to jambalaya and red beans and rice.
+I'm sharing this recipe to show you that simple bean recipes can be flavorful and satisfying.
+This red beans recipe features savory, rich seasonings similar to my vegetarian jambalaya, baked red beans and rice, and Instant Pot red beans and rice.

-They actually remind me a bit of baked beans.
+These stewed red beans actually remind me a bit of my Instant Pot baked beans.
 They are paired with garlicky roasted green beans and white rice for a simple but delicious lunch or dinner.

 Jump to: